top of page

 Provisionally registered psychologists cannot offer a Medicare rebate, which means that clients do not need a mental health care plan.
 However, the prices of a session with a provisional psychologist are lower to reflect this.
 Additionally, provisional psychologists do not have a maximum number of sessions that you can see them.

-Our provisional psychologists have current availability and are eager to help close the gap between clients and the significant wait times that people seeking psychological support experience.
+Our provisional psychologists are eager to help close the gap between clients and the significant wait times that people seeking psychological support experience.

 Subject to eligibility, rebates for psychological services may be claimed through the following means: